 Hair dyes are loaded with harsh chemicals.
 The exposure to the chemicals weakens and eventually makes the hair fall out.
 The four ingredients or chemicals in hair dye that are blamed for promoting hair loss like no other thing are ammonia, paraben, paraphenylenediamine, and hydrogen peroxide.
 How do ammonia, paraben, paraphenylenediamine, and hydrogen peroxide lead to hair loss?

 Hair cuticles are the outermost part of the hair shaft.
 They are also called the protective layer of the hair as these cuticles protect the hair from damage.
 The chemical named ammonia loosens the outer protective layer(cuticles) for better penetration of color.
 The frequent exposure to this cuticle loosening and weakening chemical leaves them vulnerable to breakage and loss.

 Hydrogen peroxide pretty much damages the hair the same way as ammonia.
 Though it does not loosen the protective layer of the hair, however, exposure to hydrogen peroxide weakens it.
 The weakened hair becomes dry, frizzy, and highly susceptible to breakage, thinning, or hair loss.

-Paraben is also one of the few dangerous chemicals found in hair dyes.
+Paraben is also one of the few dangerous chemicals found in hair dyes color.
 Paraben in the hair dye absorbs in the scalp and gives birth to several hair issues such as irritation and worse; hair loss.